mgreiler/se-unlocked/Transcripts/EP_31_Tomasz_Lakomi.md

 have a group of engineers who are saying, we want to do code reviews and we get to kind of influence our, you know, technical directors are very open to communication too, to discussion.
-So it's not like there are no them all kinds of people.
+So it's not like there are no these kinds of people.
 There are very, you know, kind of eager and to not only do discuss, but also to listen to our feedback.
 And to improve and also grow, grow on each other.
-We also have this process of kind of like a request for comments documents.
+We also have this process of kind like a request for comments documents.
 So if you, as an engineer, if you feel like somebody, something is not 100%, okay.
 Like there are some processes that could be improved.
-You can always, I document ask other for feedback.
-And maybe like this document has become basically the, the way we do bad things from now on at all life.
+You can always, document and ask other for feedback.
+And maybe like this document has become basically the, the way we do bad things from now on.

 **Michaela:**  [00:36:40] Yeah.
-So one of the things that I know is your area is somehow testing.
+So one of the things that I know in your area is somehow testing.
 And I know that you, I mean, I asked that question today on Twitter.
 You know, what people want me to ask you?
 And testing was one of the things and they said, well, yeah, you're doing testing.
 If your skills are not really good.
 Yeah, exactly.
 Yeah.
-Can you tell me a little bit more about your philosophy here and.
+Can you tell me a little bit more about your philosophy here.

 **Tomasz:**   [00:37:05] So my philosophy when it comes to testing is that I want to sleep better at night.
 I don't want to worry about my changes back in production.
 I am not brave enough to push major features to productions that they don't have pets basically.
 So when it comes to that, I struggled with believe that something that is not tested, it's not done.
-And this tweet that you are referring to is from my colleague of mine.
+And this tweet that you are referring to is from a colleague of mine.
 Right.
 And we have this internal job that's tests.
 So down development, because if you build a feature and you guys did the test, it is twice the work.